Pavers vs Concrete Patio (Pros & Cons & Design Guide)

 The initial cost of a paver installation may be higher than other options due to the cost of leveling and laying foundations, so pavers are best suited for even ground.

-Another cost factor is the building materials and equipment needed to install a paver patio and of course, when you opt for high quality and costly options such as decorative stones and toppings on your pavers, the cost may end up with more than 50% upfront investment cost.
+Another cost factor is the building materials and equipment needed to install a paver patio and of course, when you opt for high quality and costly options such as gravel base, decorative capstones and sand between the pieces, the cost may end up with more than 50% upfront investment cost.

 Grows Weeds Over Time